 *An evaluation is not necessary to start with our speech/language and professional learning services.
 Read more about how to get started.

-Bilingual evaluations We perform bilingual speech language therapy currently in Spanish, Russian, Polish, Farsi, Korean, and Italian.
-Rates are $700 and up for a comprehensive bilingual speech and language assessment.
+Bilingual evaluations We perform bilingual speech language therapy currently in Spanish, Russian, Polish, Korean, Italian, and Swahili.

 If you are interested in speech language therapy or reading services, please contact Craig 347-394-3485 & firstname.lastname@example.org (immediate response).
 Craig is a licensed speech language therapist and a learning specialist who will fit your child's learning and scheduling needs with the right Brooklyn Letters professional.